Where to Inject Testosterone: Intramuscular vs. Subcutaneous Injections

-Regardless of which TRT product you've been prescribed, a common question is where to inject testosterone.
-For decades, most men have injected their testosterone intramuscularly (IM), primarily into the glutes, quads, or deltoids, using a 1 to 1.5-inch syringe.
-During the past five years, many men have also begun injecting testosterone subcutaneously (SubQ), a shallow injection into the fat layer on the abdominal or other areas– just under the skin but before reaching muscle.
+Regardless of which TRT product you’ve been prescribed, a common question is where to inject testosterone.
+For decades, most men have used IM testosterone injections, primarily into the glutes, quads, or deltoids, using a 1 to 1.5-inch syringe.
+During the past five years, many men have also begun injecting testosterone subcutaneously (SubQ), a shallow injection into the fat layer on the abdominal or other areas—just under the skin but before reaching muscle.
 Many TRT patients find SubQ injections less bothersome than IM injections as they require a smaller needle in both length and gauge.
 SubQ injections are also associated with less irritation for some men with IM injections.
 While some men may find IM injections to leave a minor soreness at the injected site, SubQ injections cause no noticeable pain or irritation.

 Testosterone Injection Methods: Effects on Total Testosterone, Estradiol (E2), and PSA

 Testosterone Cypionate and Testosterone Enanthate are the two most commonly used forms of testosterone in men to treat hypogonadism (low testosterone).
-Both forms carry the same testosterone hormone; the ester is the only difference, which alters the hormone's time-release so that testosterone blood levels can remain up for a few days.
-In a testosterone replacement therapy (TRT) setting, these two testosterone compounds are the same for all intense purposes.
+Both forms carry the same testosterone hormone; the ester is the only difference, which alters the hormone’s time-release so that testosterone blood levels can remain up for a few days.
+These two testosterone compounds are identical in a testosterone replacement therapy (TRT) setting.
+Both forms are commonly used in hormone replacement therapy to treat hypogonadism in men.

 Where and How to Inject Testosterone?

-Regardless of which TRT product you've been prescribed, a common question is where to inject testosterone.
-For decades, most men have injected their testosterone intramuscularly (IM), primarily into the glutes, quads, or deltoids, using a 1 to 1.5-inch syringe.
-During the past five years, many men have also begun injecting testosterone subcutaneously (SubQ), a shallow injection into the fat layer on the abdominal or other areas– just under the skin but before reaching muscle.
+Regardless of which TRT product you’ve been prescribed, a common question is where to inject testosterone.
+For decades, most men have injected their testosterone intramuscularly (IM), primarily into the glutes, quads, or deltoids, using a 1- to 1.5-inch syringe.
+During the past five years, many men have also begun injecting testosterone subcutaneously (SubQ), a shallow injection into the fat layer on the abdominal or other areas—just under the skin but before reaching muscle.
 Many TRT patients find SubQ injections less bothersome than IM injections as they require a smaller needle in both length and gauge.
 SubQ injections are also associated with less irritation for some men with IM injections.
 While some men may find IM injections to leave a minor soreness at the injected site, SubQ injections cause no noticeable pain or irritation.
+Many patients find it beneficial to inject weekly to maintain stable testosterone levels.

 What is the Best Way to Inject Testosterone?

 While subcutaneous testosterone injections are by far the most uncomplicated and most comfortable, the more critical question for any TRT patient is how effective this method is and how it affects the potential adverse side effects of TRT.
+Weekly injections are often recommended to maintain stable hormone levels and reduce side effects.
 A recent study from the Department of Urology at the University of California (UC) has provided us with such answers.

-The UC study attempted to answer four questions as it relates to IM vs. SubQ testosterone injections:
+The UC study attempted to answer four questions as they relate to IM vs. SubQ testosterone injections:

 Comparisons in: